daanvancamp/gomoku-AI/README.md

 -I am further developping the feature to turn the recognition on and off.

 -solving the issues mentioned above, including the issue with the overruling

+-We are working on integrating the two programs.
+We will integhrate them when they are both stable.

 Note: the project is still under development.
 Some added features aren't stable as of right now, but overall it works better than the program of Mikko (from which I started).
 The project will hopefully be finished in april of 2025, so you can expect the stable and complete version ultimately then, but it could be done earlier.